jbampton/book-list/README.md

 ### Terry Brooks

-- The Druid of Shannara - Volumne Two of the Heritage of Shannara
+- The Druid of Shannara - Volume Two of the Heritage of Shannara

 ### Sara Douglass